Reed-CompBio/protein-weaver/data/README.md

     SET r.relationship = go.is_a
 } IN TRANSACTIONS OF 100 ROWS;
 ```

-14. Prepare the GO term common names for import with the instructions in the [`ParseOBOtoTXT.ipynb`](https://github.com/Reed-CompBio/protein-weaver/blob/main/scripts/ParseOBOtoTXT.ipynb) file.

-15. Import the [GO term common names](https://github.com/Reed-CompBio/protein-weaver/blob/main/data/GeneOntology/go.txt) and descriptions with the following Cypher command:
+15. Download and import the [GO term common names](https://github.com/Reed-CompBio/protein-weaver/blob/main/data/GeneOntology/go.txt) and descriptions with the Cypher commands below.
+This file is made from the script [ParseOBOtoTXT.ipynb](https://github.com/Reed-CompBio/protein-weaver/blob/main/scripts/ParseOBOtoTXT.ipynb) if you are interested.
 ```
 :auto LOAD CSV WITH HEADERS FROM 'file:///go.txt' AS go FIELDTERMINATOR '\t'